 A change of season is always seen in Chinese medicine, as a challenge to the body, and a time when we should take care to adjust our lifestyle and habits.
-We have experienced a hint of autumn in the first half of September, with yellowing birch trees and cooler nights.
+We have experienced only a hint of autumn in what has so far been a beautiful and warm start to September, with just gently yellowing trees and morning mist.
 The 23rd of the month marks the equinox, toadstools are appearing on our lawns and spider webs await the first person of the day to walk by.
 This is the season which can lull us into a false sense of security with its mellow abundance.
-But as dew turns to frost, we realise we have been lead gently to the gate of winter, and the scales have tipped in favour of the dark and the Yin.
+But as dew turns to frost, we realise by November we have been led gently to the gate of winter, and the scales have tipped in favour of the dark and the Yin.

-We were treated this year to an excellent summer and we go into the autumn feeling our batteries and vitamin D levels have been fully topped up.
-It’s now worth paying particular attention to our health, because this will stand us in good stead through the next five months.
+This year, we enjoyed a cool, wet July and August, so you might be going into the autumn feeling your batteries and vitamin D levels haven’t been topped up.
+Especially if that’s the case, it’s now worth paying particular attention to our health, because this will stand us in good stead through the next five months.

 Next, there is dress.
 In early autumn, to encourage gradual adaptation of the body to the cold which lies in wait in the months ahead, do not put on too many warm clothes too soon.
 Equally important at this point in the year, is the taking of plenty of outdoor exercise.
 The Chinese divide autumn into six so-called solar terms, to which we can readily relate by virtue of their simple, descriptive titles: beginning of autumn, limit of heat, white dew, autumn equinox, cold dew, frost’s descent.
 You can gradually adjust your clothing according to which stage you feel we have progressed to.

 Turning to sleep, traditional teachings recommend we adjust our bedtime to remain in harmony with the rhythms of nature: in autumn, we can continue to rise early, as is the recommendation in summer, but we should now try to retire earlier in the evening.